menu icon

 • Start with a ch x41 in the color turqua.

-• Round 1: In the second chain from the hook make an inc. Then sc in each of the next 38 chains.
-When you get to the last stitch in the corner, make 3 sc.
+• Round 1: In the second chain from the hook make a sc.
+Then sc in each of the next 37 chains.
+When you get to the last stitch in the chain, make 3 sc.
 The 3 sc will help you go to the other side of the chain.
-In the next stitch sc x1.
-Then sc x38 for this side of the chain as well.
-The last sc will be in the chain that had the first increase.
-(72)
+Sc x38 for this side of the chain as well.
+The last stitch will be an inc. (82)

 • This is the only round you will increase because it is intended to be like a drawstring bag which is very flat.
 If you want it to be less flat, I suggest doing increase rounds with 3 increases on each end of the bag.